Kotlin/kotlinx.serialization/docs/json_transformations.md

 However, sometimes (e.g. when interacting with external API) type property may not be present in the input, and it is expected to guess the actual type by the shape of JSON, for example by the presence of specific key.

-`JsonParametricSerializer` provides a skeleton implementation for such strategy.
+`JsonContentPolymorphicSerializer` provides a skeleton implementation for such strategy.
-As with `JsonTransformingSerializer`, `JsonParametricSerializer` is a base class for custom serializers.
+As with `JsonTransformingSerializer`, `JsonContentPolymorphicSerializer` is a base class for custom serializers.
-It does not allow to override `serialize` and `deserialize` methods; instead, one should implement `selectSerializer(element: JsonElement): KSerializer<out T>` method.
+It does not allow to override `serialize` and `deserialize` methods; instead, one should implement `selectDeserializer(content: JsonElement): DeserializationStrategy<out T>` method.
 The idea can be demonstrated by the following example:

 ```kotlin